eosio-eps/EEPs/EEPS/eep-4.md

 from a single user, with max of 8 possible responses as defined by `proposer`.
 UIs should fetch the possible responses from the "options" array.

-The `vote_value` pushed by this `type` of `proposal` functions different from the previous types, as it will need to encode multiple values into binary.
-Within the 8 bits available, a vlue of `0` will signify "unselected" and a value of `1` will signify "selected".
-With up to 8 responses available, each bit will correspond to its position in the array, going from right to left (big-endian).
+The `vote_value` pushed by this `type` of `proposal` functions differently from the previous types, as it will need to encode multiple values into an 8 bits unsigned integer (one byte).
+Within the 8 bits available, a value of `0` will  signify "unselected" and a value of `1` will signify "selected".
+With up to 8 responses available, each bit will correspond to its index in the array (0-indexed), in big-endian form, highest index being the most significant bit in the final value.

 ```
 {
   "type":"multi-select-v1",
-  "content":`string`
+  "content":"content here"
   "options": [
     "option1"
     "option2"